 Is Bakelite Still Used Today?

 Contrary to popular notion, It is still utilized in certain parts of automobiles and space shuttles thanks to its electrically insulating properties.
-Apart from that, it is still used in industrial applications like switches and electrical appliances.
+It is also still used in industrial applications like switches and electrical appliances.

-Although the use is minimal as advanced plastics have made their way to the manufacturing workshops with much better properties for the production of new complex products.
+Although the use is minimal, advanced plastics have made their way to the manufacturing workshops with much better properties for producing new complex products.

 Almost everything sold from 1920 to the early 1950s was made from bakelite material – telephones, clocks, pens, jewelry boxes, kitchenware, radios, lamps, desk sets, chess boards, billiard balls, poker chips, etc.

-Bakelite plastic started a new era for consumers with attractive and affordable goods previously reserved for the elites.
+Bakelite plastic started a new consumer era with attractive and affordable goods previously reserved for the elites.

 Change of Fortunes for Bakelite

-Thermoplastics can be heated multiple times without significant degradation of properties which makes them extremely popular among manufacturers.
+Thermoplastics can be heated multiple times without significantly degrading properties, making them extremely popular among manufacturers.

-Let’s dive into the key properties of bakelite material:
+Let’s dive into the general properties of bakelite material:

 Key Properties